ChristophGmeiner/NDDE4_DataLake/README.md

 On another machines these step is not necessary.
 Running only the python script is sufficient for this matter.

 ### Data_Checks.ipynb
 This notebook shows some data checks and some basic approaches for data analysis with the newly generated data.
+These checks are similar to the Check notebook, I created in the NDDE3 project (find link for that repo above).